dangkhoaow/freetool.online/app/projly/tasks/README.md

 - **TasksPage**: Main page component that now uses the centralized TasksContainer
 - **TasksContainer**: Reusable container component that manages task loading, filtering, and display
 - **TasksTable**: Component for displaying tasks in a sortable, filterable table
+- **TasksBoard**: Component for displaying tasks in a Kanban-style board with status columns
+- **TaskCard**: Card component for displaying individual tasks in the board view
 - **useTaskHierarchy**: Custom hook for managing task hierarchies across the application
 - **TaskForm**: Form component for creating and editing tasks
 - **CreateTaskForm**: Reusable form component for task creation/editing